MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

  While your updated message extension continues to run in Teams with full [feature support for message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions), there are limitations in this early preview of the Outlook-enabled experience to be aware of:

-* Message extensions in Outlook are limited to the mail [*compose* context](/microsoftteams/platform/resources/schema/manifest-schema#composeextensions).
+- Message extensions in Outlook are limited to the mail [*compose* context](/microsoftteams/platform/resources/schema/manifest-schema#composeextensions).
 Even if your Teams message extension includes `commandBox` as a *context* in its app manifest, the current preview is limited to the mail composition (`compose`) option.
 Invoking a message extension from the global Outlook *Search* box isn't supported.
-* [Action-based message extension](/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command?tabs=AS) commands aren't supported in Outlook.
-If your app has both search- and action-based commands, it surfaces in Outlook, but the action menu isn't available.
+- [Action-based message extension](/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command?tabs=AS) commands aren't supported in Outlook desktop.
+If your app has action-based commands, it surfaces in Outlook, but the action menu is only available on the web and mobile.
+- [Action-based message extensions](/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command?tabs=AS) that [send cards via the user](../messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md#respond-with-a-card-inserted-into-the-compose-message-area) into the compose box in Teams are supported in Outlook.
+However, using [bots to deliver cards](../messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md#
+) is not supported.
+In this situation, you can convert a card to be sent by user to allow for support on Outlook.
+- For action-based message extensions, there is a known issue that task modules launched in pop out windows show up behind the window.
-* Insertion of more than five [Adaptive Cards](/microsoftteams/platform/task-modules-and-cards/cards/design-effective-cards?tabs=design) in an email isn't supported; Adaptive Cards v1.5 and later aren't supported.
+- Insertion of more than five [Adaptive Cards](/microsoftteams/platform/task-modules-and-cards/cards/design-effective-cards?tabs=design) in an email isn't supported; Adaptive Cards v1.5 and later aren't supported.
-* [Card actions](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json) of type `messageBack`, `imBack`, `invoke`, and `signin` aren't supported for inserted cards.
+- [Card actions](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json) of type `messageBack`, `imBack`, `invoke`, and `signin` aren't supported for inserted cards.
 Support is limited to `openURL`: when selected, the user is redirected to the specified URL in a new tab.

 Use the [Microsoft Teams developer community channels](/microsoftteams/platform/feedback) to report issues and provide feedback.

+### Best practices for action-based message extensions

+- Make your cards actionable so that users don't need to context switch.
+- Use `Action.Execute` instead of `Action.Submit` for sending responses to your app.
+- Keep your cards crisp by using actions like toggle visibility and `Action.ShowCard` to hide sections of your card for more details.
+- Use stage view or task modules for immersive experiences without taking your users away from Outlook.
+- Amend your [Content Security Policy](extend-m365-teams-personal-tab.md#configure-content-security-policy-headers
+) headers.

 ### Debugging

 As you test your message extension, you can identify the source (originating from Teams versus Outlook) of bot requests by the [channelId](https://github.com/Microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#channel-id) of the [Activity](https://github.com/Microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md) object.
 When a user performs a query, your service receives a standard Bot Framework `Activity` object.
 One of the properties in the Activity object is `channelId`, which has the value of `msteams` or `outlook`, depending on where the bot request originates.
-For more information, see [search based message extensions SDK](/microsoftteams/platform/resources/messaging-extension-v3/search-extensions).
+For more information, see [search based message extensions SDK](/microsoftteams/platform/resources/messaging-extension-v3/search-extensions) and [action based messaging extensions SDK](/microsoftteams/platform/resources/messaging-extension-v3/create-extensions).

 ## Code sample